progzone122/voice-over-translation/scripts/wiki-gen/SITES-EN.md

 - Doesn't work in the video preview
 - To ensure that the script works, you need to [enable the "Bypass Media CSP" setting](https://github.com/ilyhalight/voice-over-translation/wiki/%5BEN%5D-FAQ) in the extension or delete the CSP in another way
-- To ensure that the script works, you need to [enable the "Bypass Media CSP" setting](https://github.com/ilyhalight/voice-over-translation/wiki/%5BEN%5D-FAQ) in the extension or delete the CSP in another way
-- To ensure that the script works, you need to [enable the "Bypass Media CSP" setting](https://github.com/ilyhalight/voice-over-translation/wiki/%5BEN%5D-FAQ) in the extension or delete the CSP in another way

 ## Piped